spwilson2/whimsy/docs/readme.rst

 difference will be that all ISA names should be capitalized.

 Test programs will remain in the same directory.
 Only the ISA name will now be capitalized.
-I would like to keep it consistent throughout the codebase and since we are going to be building gem5 using a capitalized name, everywhere else can take that standard.
+I would like to keep it consistent throughout the codebase.
+Since we are going to be building gem5 using a uppercase name, everywhere else can take that standard.

-Finally, I would suggest that this framework be placed in the ``/ext`` directory with the gem5 helpers (under ``whimsy/gem5`` in this repo) being placed directly in the tests dir.
-I would expect there to not be too many changes made to this framework however, I would hope that more gem5 specific ``Fixture`` and ``TestCase`` types are created, so the tests dir might fit that more lively update pattern.
+Finally, I would suggest that this framework be placed in the ``/ext`` directory.
+The gem5 helpers (under ``whimsy/gem5`` in this repo) could be placed directly in the ``/tests`` dir.
+I would expect there should not be too many changes made to this framework once it is solidified.
+However, I would hope that more gem5 specific ``Fixture`` and ``TestCase`` types are created, so the tests dir might fit that more lively update pattern.

 Running Tests
 -------------

+The external interface for whimsy is not too different than the one exposed by ``test.py`` right now.

 To run all tests use the ``run`` subcommand: